moggces/ActivityProfilingGUI/installation.md

 ## Download datasets

 Datasets are too large to be kept in the github repository.
-Request datasets from repository owner (latest version: 2016-03-08).
+Request datasets from repository owner (latest version: 2017-03-21).
+The following files are required and expected to be in the `./data` path:

+- activities_combined_170306.rds
+- struct_mat.RData
+- tox21_call_descriptions_v2.txt
+- tox21_compound_id_v5a7.txt

 ## Starting the application (development)

-To develop the application, use the [Rstudio](https://www.rstudio.com/) development enviornment.
+To develop the application, use the [Rstudio](https://www.rstudio.com/) development environment.
 Create a new RStudio project in the root project path.
 RStudio should recognize the packrat module and begin installing requirements.

 If for some reason modules are not automatically installed, can be used: